candlepin/candlepin.github.io/docs/gutterball/reports.md

 ## Users and Orgs

-Issue here, we do not maintain user data, if we need these events, something else has to start sending them.
+TODO: Issues here, we do not maintain user data, if we need these events, something else has to start sending them.
+If we roll out as an upgrade to an existing installation, our user counts would be wrong, as no user events would have been sent.

 ### User count at a point in time